Welcome

 SQE1 Syllabus

-For SQE1, you need to understand how the standard of care in negligence may be modified to account for a defendant's illness or disability.
-This involves appreciating the interplay between the objective reasonable person test and the specific circumstances of the defendant.
-Your revision should focus on:
+For SQE1, you are required to understand how the standard of care in negligence may be modified to account for a defendant's illness or disability.
+This involves appreciating the interplay between the objective reasonable person test and the specific circumstances of the defendant, with a focus on the following syllabus points:

 • The general objective standard of care in negligence.